evmaneh/barebones-PHP-chat/README.md

 An admin panel with a ban function and logs for feedback, sent by the bot in the chat!

 ### ToDo
-Reporting system sending info to admin.php
+Reporting system sending info to admin.php,
-IP logging
+IP logging,
-Profile pictures/descriptions
+Profile pictures/descriptions,
-Rank permissions
+Rank permissions,
+IP banning system

 ### Setup
 Using php, upload these files to port 8080!